5071 US Hwy 1, Vass, NC 28394

 Animals still receive the same anesthetics, pain medications and sterile surgical procedure they would at a general practice, however The Sandhills Spay Neuter Veterinary Clinic (SNVC) is a not for profit organization.
 What this means is that the price that we charge owners and rescue groups is LESS than what it actually costs us to do surgery.
 We are able to operate below cost through funding received from the non-profit Companion Animal Clinic of the Sandhills, who is a 501(c) (3) organization.
 CAC depends on grants, donations and fundraising events to support the SNVC.
 CAC was able to purchase our building and equipment through donations and grants.
 They also help to subsidize the additional cost per surgery as needed.
 Our clinic specializes in spay neuter surgeries and has all the anesthetic equipment needed for surgeries.
 Since our veterinarians and staff focus on spay and neuter surgeries, we are able to perform between 30-60 surgeries per day depending on the number of doctors.

 Your pet will receive a small, green tattoo near the incision site.
 This tattoo is not another incision—it’s just a small score in the top layers of the skin filled with tattoo ink and covered with surgical glue.
 The tattoo will ensure that anyone examining your animal will know they have been sterilized.
-We tattoo all dogs and female cats, this service is not optional.
+We tattoo all dogs and cats, this service is not optional.

 In female animals, the uterus and ovaries are removed through a small incision in the abdominal wall, which makes them unable to get pregnant.
 In male dogs and cats, the scrotum is not removed, only the testicles.
 This prevents the production of sperm, meaning they will no longer be able to father puppies or kittens.
 Our patients are completely asleep during surgery, and are unable to feel or move.
 They are given pain and anti-inflammatory medications to ensure that discomfort is to a minimum after surgery.